-ReWild Wicklow are partnering with UCD Wildlife Department for 2022 to expand Snapshot Europe in Wicklow.
-We are raising funds to purchase as many camera traps as possible and our volunteers will deploy and monitor them.
+In 2022 ReWild Wicklow partnered with UCD Wildlife Department to expand Snapshot Europe in Wicklow.
+We raised funds to purchase an additional 20 camera traps and our volunteers deployed and monitored them.

+We want to expand this project in 2023 and increase the project site south and east into the Vale of Clara and Devil's Glen woodlands.
 YOU can be a part of this and put Wicklow at the forefront of European conservation.
 Every mammal recorded becomes more protected.
-Please donate towards this project and consider sponsoring a camera trap today.
+Please donate towards this project and sponsor a camera trap today.

-This project is being supported with matched funding from the National Parks and Wildlife Service and the Local Authority Waters Programme.
+This project was supported with funding from the National Parks and Wildlife Service and the Local Authority Waters Programme.

-We were delighted to have ReWild Wicklow and our Snapshot Europe project featured on RTÉ's 'Climate Heroes' series on 10th September.
+We were delighted to have ReWild Wicklow and our Snapshot Europe project featured on RTÉ's 'Climate Heroes' series in September 2022.
 It's a great piece and we hope it inspires more people to support our project or expand it to where they live.

-Paul Byrne from the Greystones Guide interviewed Danny in Mount Kennedy Woods recently.
+Paul Byrne from the Greystones Guide interviewed Danny in Mount Kennedy Woods in July 2022.
 Watch it to find out even more about Snapshot Europe and all things ReWild Wicklow.